Information for participants of MINDFUL-PC

 Agreeing to Participate in the Study Means:

-You’ll complete a series of online surveys over 6 months: 3 longer surveys (30-40 minutes) and 12 short (5-minute) surveys
+You’ll complete a series of online surveys over 6 months: 3 longer surveys (30-40 minutes) and 12 short (5-minute) surveys, and small daily surveys

-You’ll come to two 40-minute computer visits, in person, at Central Street;
+You’ll come to two 40-minute computer visits, in person, at 1035 Cambridge Street, Cambridge.

-You’ll Track your health with a Smartphone app* through short daily surveys for 5 weeks.
+You’ll Track your health with a Smartphone app* through the short daily surveys mentioned above for 3 weeks.

 *A smartphone is required for participation in this study.

-Two-thirds of our recruits get training right away.
-But because this is a research study, one out of three people go into a “control” or “waitlist” group.
-Although they will do all study requirements and receive compensation, their 8-week skills training comes after the first six months.
-Wait-llisters all receive a list of local and online mindfulness resources, and are free to use them if they wish.
+Two-thirds of our recruits participate in training right away.
+But one out of three people go into a “control” or “wait-list” group.
+They will do all study requirements and receive compensation, but their 8-week skills training comes after the first six months.
+Wait-listers all receive a list of local and online mindfulness resources, and are free to use them if they wish.
 In addition, once Wait-listers complete their surveys, their research obligations are done.

 We can’t emphasize enough how important our Wait-listers are to the study.
 Without them, we couldn’t conduct a “randomized controlled trial” - a kind of study that’s the heart of robust, reliable research.
 We are very grateful that all of you agree to help us make this study work.